Plan B is an emergency contraception method with specific short-term side effects

 Potential fatigue

 Hormonal shifts are common after taking emergency contraception.
-Experiencing irregular bleeding during ovulation or changes in menstrual timing can occur.
+Irregular bleeding or changes in menstrual timing can occur.
 Your next period might arrive earlier or later than expected, which is a normal response to the medication.

 While most symptoms are mild, certain signs warrant immediate medical consultation.
-If you experience severe abdominal pain, prolonged heavy bleeding, or signs of an allergic reaction, contact a healthcare professional promptly.
+If you experience severe abdominal pain, prolonged heavy bleeding, or signs of an allergic reaction, contact a healthcare professional immediately.

 Most symptoms resolve within 24-48 hours after taking the medication.